naacl-org/naacl-schedule-2019/README.md

 - Take the order file provided by the program chairs.
 Technically, we should be using the extracted file `data/order/papers_order`.
 However, this file does not contain the themes for the poster sessions.
 Therefore, we need to start with the order file provided by the PCs which does contain this information.
 Let's denote this file as M.

 - For each of the extracted files `data/order/industry_order`, `data/order/demos_order`, `data/order/tutorials2019_order`, and `data/order/srw_order`, manually take each paper entry in that order file and add it to M in the right time slot.
-Since the START IDs for the various components of the main conference are usuall independent, add a suffix, e.g. `-demos`, `-srw`, `industry`, `-tutorial`, etc., after the paper ID to prevent any accidental overlaps.
+Since the START IDs for the various components of the main conference are usually independent, add a suffix, e.g. `-demos`, `-srw`, `industry`, `-tutorial`, etc., after the paper ID to prevent any accidental overlaps.
 Note that TACL paper IDs should have a `-tacl` suffix.

 This combined order file was then saved as `data/order/manually_combined_order`.
 This file now supersedes `data/order/papers_order`, `data/order/industry_order`, `data/order/demos_order`, `data/order/tutorials2019_order`, and `data/order/srw_order`.
 Any changes needed subsequent to this should be made directly to this file.